collective/collective.exportimport/README.rst

   * ``contactName`` → ``contact_name``
   * ``contactPhone`` → ``contact_phone``

-* Update view names on Folders and Collection thet changed since Plone 4.
+* Update view names on Folders and Collection that changed since Plone 4.
 * Export ATTopic and their criteria to Collections with querystrings.
 * Update Collection-criteria.
 * Links and images in Richtext-Fields of content and portlets have changes since Plone 4.